brandon-doornbos/vibin/README.md

 ## Install
 - `npm i`
-- Put your token as a string in an array in `src/config.json`
+- Rename `src/config.json.example` to `src/config.json` and enter your token
 - Make sure you have yt-dlp in your PATH
 - `npm run start`